 In tight ROI situations, lead with retargeting and add prospecting campaigns later.
 Avoid adopting CPA targets from demand capture channels like paid search, affiliate and retargeting campaigns without special considerations.

-Prospecting and retargeting are not the same thing.
+Prospecting and retargeting are not the same things.
 Knowing the difference is essential to crafting realistic CPA goals for new campaigns.

 Retargeting, in general, delivers much lower CPAs since, when done effectively, you are re-messaging audiences later in their purchase consideration process.

-New prospects bring higher CPAs in the near term — coming in at the top or middle of the purchase funnel, they’ll take longer to convert — but will boost your conversions down the line.
+New prospects bring higher CPAs in the near term — coming in at the top or middle of the purchase funnel, they’ll take longer to convert — but will boost your conversions later on.

 Bottom line: A blended, higher CPA target that takes into account your larger media mix, as well as prospecting and retargeting line items, may prove more fruitful.

-We encounter a lot of media buyers wanting to test new campaigns and landing pages, and achieve fully optimized CPA goals, at the same time.
+We encounter a lot of media buyers wanting to test new campaigns and landing pages, while also wanting to achieve fully optimized CPA goals at the same time.
 That’s tough.
-Learning is a goal unto itself — one that can deliver major payoff.
+Learning is a goal unto itself — one that can deliver a major payoff.

 Experiment.
 That’s a great way to discover which message most resonates with users at different stages of their decision journey, and which purchase paths convert prospects at the highest rate.

-With those learnings, and confidence increasing, ad spend goes way up — and so will your sales.
+With those learnings, ad spend goes way up — and so will your sales.

-We see many buyers use misleading KPIs, like focusing too much on CTRs rather than prioritizing the Actions they want prospects to take, like reading content or becoming a customer.
-High CTRs suggest that you have attracted audience attention, but have you reached genuinely interested buyers?
+We see many buyers use misleading KPIs, like focusing too much on click-through rates (CTRs) rather than prioritizing the actions they want prospects to take, like reading content or becoming a customer.
+High CTRs suggest that you have attracted audience attention, but have you reached genuinely-interested buyers?

 Not necessarily.

-High CTRs can just as easily signal fat-fingered mobile clicks, manipulative publisher-user experiences, and algorithms designed for maximizing CPC.
+High CTRs can just as easily signal fat-fingered mobile clicks, manipulative publisher-user experiences, and algorithms designed for maximizing cost per click (CPC).
 To know the difference, look beyond the click toward content engagement times and resulting conversions.

-Also important indicators of success: time on page and bounce rates, the latter reflecting the number of visitors that viewed only the original landing page, versus those who viewed more than one page in the same session.
+Other important indicators of success are time on page and bounce rates, the latter reflecting the number of visitors that viewed only the original landing page, versus those who viewed more than one page in the same session.

 The purpose of a campaign, its content and message, and landing page layouts should all be top of mind when considering bounce rates.